marcpalmer/HORN/horn-specification.md

 with respect to design-related changes.
 You don't select nodes to find data, you address your model directly.

-In a nutshell, by clever use of CSS classes (or HTML5 data attributee for newer browsers) and adding where necessary a few &lt;span&gt; or other tags to your markup, you can provide a rich data model to your JS code from your HTML content.
+In a nutshell, by clever use of CSS classes (or HTML5 data attributes for newer browsers) and adding where necessary a few &lt;span&gt; or other tags to your markup, you can provide a rich data model to your JS code from your HTML content.